alexandreeeeep/XOcalculator/README.md

-#A calculator made to help crossout players calculate the cost of there items
+#A calculator made to help CrossOut players calculate the cost of their items